-The story of Keegan’s second spell at Newcastle: ‘We were a laughing stock’
+The story of Kevin Keegan’s farcical second coming at Newcastle United

 In the corridors at the Ricoh Arena, trouble was brewing.
 Kevin Keegan’s Newcastle United had just survived a late comeback from Coventry City to win a League Cup tie after extra-time.